markdoc/docs/pages/docs/tags.md

 ## Options

-These are the fields you can use to customize your `Tag`
+These are the optional fields you can use to customize your `Tag`:

 {% table %}